Pop Icons.

-Influenced by the 1960s British Pop Artist Pauline Boty and the ethereal allure of the Pre-Raphaelites, Faye's art is a fusion of past and present, tradition and modern pallettes.
+Influenced by British Pop Artists Pauline Boty, Stella Vine and the ethereal allure of the Pre-Raphaelites, Faye's art is a fusion of past and present, tradition and modern palettes.
 She studied Fashion Illustration at UCA and spent several years in London, absorbing the night life and culture.
+She enjoyed using watercolour and finding ways to make the medium feel contemporary and provocative.

 Portraiture has been a steady passion throughout her life, and celebrating the feminine form.
+She finds the narratives for women more complex and interesting in addition to their diverse physical beauty.
 In recent years she has enjoyed interpreting pop culture in her work - flirting with glamour and kitsch; exploring tropes and symbols of femininity.
+This has also led to exploring historical female protaganists and their often problematic political place in the patriarchy and how we view celebrity worship.

 The Trove : Her Hidden Depths